-Terminating / Cancelling Your Certifications
+Terminating/Cancelling Your Certifications

 According to the VA, after a GI Bill® payment has been released to either the student or the school for the certified period of enrollment, the GI Bill® cannot be terminated in order to conserve entitlement.
 Tuition and fee payments of the Post-9/11 GI Bill are typically made within 1-2 weeks after your tuition and fees are reported to the VA, which occurs after the add/drop deadline for each given sub-term.
-Monthly Housing Allowance payments for the Post-9/11 GI Bill, and standard payments for students using Chapters 30, 35, 1606, and 1607, are released directly to the student the first week of the month following a previous month’s certified period of enrollment.
+Monthly Housing Allowance payments for the Post-9/11 GI Bill, and standard payments for students using Chapters 30, 35, and 1606, are released directly to the student the first week of the month following a previous month’s certified period of enrollment.
 Please note these timeframes are not guaranteed and are beyond the control of Liberty University.

 If you do not wish to use your GI Bill in a given semester after it has already been processed, you must email VAFinance@liberty.edu, clearly stating your desire to have your GI Bill® certification terminated for a specific enrollment.
 After it is confirmed that payment has not been released by the VA, a certifying official will proceed with terminating your certifications.
 In circumstances where payment has already been released, please note there are exceptions that may allow us to terminate your certifications, outlined below:

-- The student withdraws from or receives an FN in course(s) in the term (please see the withdrawal policy for the full ramifications of withdrawing while using veterans benefits).
+- The student withdraws from or receives an FN in a course(s) in the term (please see the withdrawal policy for the full ramifications of withdrawing while using veterans benefits).

 - The student receives Federal Tuition Assistance for the same course(s).